 Mehmet Bozkaya is an international law and human rights law researcher and former Turkish diplomat.
 He worked as a legal counsel in the Legal Consultancy Unit and the Human Resources Department at the headquarters of Turkish Foreign Ministry.
 At these positions, he actively participated in personnel investigations, institutional development projects, drafting new regulations and judicial procedures against the Ministry and submitted legal opinions with regard to draft texts of international agreements.
 Before the end of his duty at the Ministry in September 2016, he was serving with the title of Second Secretary at the Turkish Embassy in the Hague.
 He conducts studies on contemporary legal issues, among others, data privacy, corporate social responsibility and financial crimes.
 He also counsels private entities on various legal matters.
 Bozkaya has an LL.M degree in human rights law from Maastricht University and an LL.B degree from Bilkent University.
 He currently lives in the Netherlands.

 Cemal Tahir Şanlı is a business analyst, data science enthusiast and a former Turkish diplomat.
 During his tenure of six years at the Turkish Foreign Ministry, he worked at the West Africa and East Asia desks.
 In addition, he has had 2 years of field experience in the Middle East in his service as Vice Consul and Deputy Chief of Mission to the Turkish Consulate General in Mosul during a highly turbulent time that saw the rise of ISIS.
 He assumed responsibility in the organization of NATO, UN G20 Summits hosted by Turkey, gave lectures on Iraq and ISIS to senior Political Sciences students.
-Mr. Şanlı holds a B.A. in Management from Boğaziçi University (İstanbul) and is set to start a Master’s in Media Studies at the University of Amsterdam.
+Mr. Şanlı holds a B.A. in Management from Boğaziçi University (İstanbul) and is currently pursuing an MA in Media Studies at the University of Amsterdam.
 As a human rights activist, he is currently also involved with Diversity & Inclusion work in the Dutch context.
 Mr. Şanlı speaks English, some Dutch and some Korean.

 Hakan Kaplankaya is a legal advisor and former Turkish diplomat.
 His researches and consultancy services focus mainly on human rights advocacy and international commercial arbitration.
 During his tenure at the Ministry, he worked at the NATO Desk.
 He was assigned as the Deputy of Chief of Mission to the Turkish Embassy in Djibouti and as vice-consul in Paris.
 Before joining the Ministry, he worked as an assistant lawyer at the European Court of Human Rights.
 Mr. Kaplankaya obtained an M.A degree from Robert Schuman University (Strasbourg) on human rights law and an LL.M. from Paris-Est Créteil University on international arbitration law.
 He holds an LL.B from Galatasaray University (Istanbul).
 He currently lives in France.